Things to Do Around Lake Trasimeno

 Alessio

 Hi!
 I'm Alessio, the creator of Hidden Umbria.
-I enjoy loosing myself in the history and the untapped pieces of Umbria - Italy, my native land, and I love telling my findings to the world.
+I enjoy losing myself in the history and the untapped pieces of Umbria - Italy, my native land, and I love telling my findings to the world.
 History, hiking, outdoors and adventures.